Arvind142/Docker-container-examples/ubuntu/README.md

 # Ubuntu
 All about ubuntu image execution!

-### Content of start .sh
+### start Ubuntu container in Interactive mode.
+	# -d to run in background
+	# -it for interative mode

-	# to execute ubuntu image
+	# --name to specify container name
-	docker run \
-		-d \
-		-it \
-		--name ubuntu-container \
+	docker run -d -it --name ubuntu-container ubuntu:latest
-		ubuntu:latest

-### Content of stop .sh

-	# stop container
+### stop Ubuntu container
 	docker stop ubuntu-container

-	# removing container
+### removing stopped container
 	docker rm ubuntu-container

-	# to show all container
+### View all running containers
-	docker ps -a
+	docker ps

-###  Connect to docker container

-	# to connect running ubuntu container
+### Connect to running ubuntu container

-	# to connect to bash shell
+#### Bash Shell
 	docker exec -it ubuntu-container bash

-	# to connect to sh shell
+#### Sh
 	docker exec -it ubuntu-container sh

-	# note I'm using here ubuntu-container in place of container name/id because container is started with ubuntu-container name. find ref in content of start.sh section
+> note I'm using here ubuntu-container in place of container name/id because container is started with ubuntu-container name.